The AI Frontier: Ukraine’s role in the future of warfare

 Over the past years, the development of artificial intelligence (AI) has been accelerating, and its use both in civilian and military domains is rapidly becoming more common and even labelled as of ‘national strategic importance’.
 For example, the US Department of Defence, has had its eye on this technology for years, as it provides a decision advantage on the battlefield through a “more modernised, data-driven and AI-empowered military’, as pointed out by Deputy Secretary of Defence Kathleen Hicks.
 Since Russia’s full-scale invasion of Ukraine in February 2022, Ukraine has leveraged innovation to gain such a decision advantage, gaining a competitive edge over a larger and stronger adversary.
 Apart from extensive use of drones, which provides a cheaper and more efficient response to bulky military vehicles, Ukraine has used AI systems to have better control of the battlefield and complement its other civilian and military operations.
 In fact, the country’s innovative use of AI has garnered so much attention that some media outlets, such as Time magazine, have labelled the war in Ukraine as ‘The First AI War’.

 While it may be considered far-fetched by some, Ukraine is undeniably changing the nature of warfare and redefining the role of emerging technologies in global security.
-The war has created incentives for innovation the country, fighting for its survival, has used it as leverage to level the playing field.
+The war has created incentives for innovation and the country, fighting for its survival, has used it to level the playing field.
 It has succeeded in mobilising its domestic talent, by increasing the speed of adoption of the emerging technology and allowing successful startups to emerge.
 It has also closely cooperated with international companies to bring AI support straight to the battlefield.
 So, how has Ukraine managed to leverage AI during the war, and are we witnessing a glimpse of future warfare?

 Building an AI powerhouse: Ukraine’s tech path